Jędrzej Śniadecki: Life and work

-Śniadecki was born in Żnin (Greater Poland region) in the Polish–Lithuanian Commonwealth where his father Jędrzej and mother Franciszka née Giszczyński ran a farm.
+Śniadecki was born in Rydlewo, Żnin County (Greater Poland region) in the Polish–Lithuanian Commonwealth where his father Jędrzej and mother Franciszka née Giszczyński ran a farm.
 He went to a convent school in Trzemeszno and after the death of his father he was taken care of by paternal uncle Jan who was a professor at the Krakow Academy.
 He went to the Nowodworskie Gymnasium where he graduated with a gold medal for diligence which was presented at a ceremony by King Stanislaw.
 After briefly considering engineering (influenced by his brother Jan Śniadecki), he changed his mind and went to study medicine at the University of Krakow.
 His teachers included Wincenty Szaster and Jan Szaster.
 After completing his university studies at the Chief Crown School in Kraków, he resided for some time in Pavia, Italy and Scotland.
 He had been especially interested in the work of Galvani, Volta, Spallanzani and Antonio Scarpa.
 In Edinburgh he was influenced by John Duncan, James Gregory and Alexander Monro Secundus.
 In 1797, he was appointed to the Chair of Chemistry in the Medicine Faculty at the Main School in Vilnius (Wilno, Vilna), which in 1803 was renamed the Imperial University of Vilna.
 One of his students was Ignacy Domeyko. Śniadecki was also one of the main organizers, along with Johann Peter Frank, and head of the recently created Wilno Medical-Surgical Academy.
 In 1806–1836 he headed the local Medical Scientific Society, one of the premier scientific societies in the region.
 In 1830 his wife and brother Jan died.